Baelcorvus/TSL2591-Micropython-I2C-Library-for-pico/README.md

 ```

 An example program is included that simply reads and prints these values (TSL_example.py) and one that shows how you
-intgrate the sensor with other I2C bus devices.
+can integrate the sensor with other I2C bus devices.

 ```python
 '''